-Though he’s played just seven NFL games, he won a Super Bowl with the Patriots in 2019.
-Now, why didn’t the Boston Celtics reach out to him about playing center?
+Though the offensive tackle played just seven NFL games, he won a Super Bowl with the Patriots in 2019.
+Now, why didn’t the NBA’s Boston Celtics reach out to him about playing center?

 OT: Jonathan Ogden, 6-foot-9

 Ogden is a College and Pro Football Hall of Fame member, and he did so at 6-foot-9.

 One of the best tackles in NFL history, he starred as an All-American at UCLA before the Baltimore Ravens drafted him fourth overall in the 1996 NFL Draft.
 He spent his entire 12-year NFL career protecting quarterbacks in Baltimore, where he made 11 Pro Bowls and won a Super Bowl.

-Ogden wasn’t just a big man, he was a great player.
+Ogden wasn’t just a big man, he was a great football player.
 He also had an inch or two on many of the tallest offensive linemen in the game like Trent Brown, Jared Veldheer and Alejandro Villanueva.

 K: Neil O’Donoghue, 6-foot-6